LunarG/gfxreconstruct/USAGE_android.md

                         Skip vkAllocateMemory, vkAllocateCommandBuffers, and
                         vkAllocateDescriptorSets calls that failed during
-                        capture (forwarded to replay tool) --opcd, --omit-pipeline-cache-data
+                        capture (forwarded to replay tool) --replace-shaders <dir> Replace the shader code in each CreateShaderModule with the contents of the file <dir>/sh<handle_id> if found, where
+                        <handle_id> is the handle id of the CreateShaderModule call.
+                        See gfxrecon-extract.
+  --opcd, --omit-pipeline-cache-data
                         Omit pipeline cache data from calls to vkCreatePipelineCache and skip calls to